ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 Delivery action is the action taken on an email due to existing policies or detections.
 Here are the possible actions an email can take:

 - **Delivered** – email was delivered to inbox or folder of a user and the user can directly access it.
-- **Junked** – email was sent to either user’s junk folder or deleted folder, and the user has access to emails in their Junk or Deleted folder.
+- **Junked** – email was sent to either user’s junk folder or deleted folder, and the user has access to email messages in their Junk or Deleted folder.
-- **Blocked** – any emails that's quarantined, that  failed, or was dropped.
-This is completely inaccessible by the user!
+- **Blocked** – any email messages that are quarantined, that failed, or were dropped.
+(This is completely inaccessible by the user.)
 - **Replaced** – any email where malicious attachments are replaced by .txt files that state the attachment was malicious.

 Delivery location shows the results of policies and detections that run post-delivery.
 It's linked to a Delivery Action.
 This field was added to give insight into the action taken when a problem mail is found.
 Here are the possible values of delivery location: